flare-foundation/songbird-state-connector-protocol/specs/scProtocol/attestation-provider.md

     | `response`     | object | Response to the request as specified by the attestation type.                                                                                              |
     | `merkleProof`  | array  | Array of hashes that prove that the request's hash is included in the Merkle tree.
 It can be an empty array if only one request is confirmed in the round. |

-    The data can be used for creating the attestation proofs used on the Flare blockchain.
+    The data can be used for creating the attestation proofs used on the Songbird blockchain.

 -   `GET /api/proof/votes-for-round/{roundId}`